roberthorlings/firefly-iii/full-description.md

 ## Tags

 Tags are an extension of categories and meant to expand on the meta-data included in a transaction.
-The idea is that you could add stuff like "should-not-have-bought-this" or "overly-expensive-gadget".
+You can add multiple tags to a transaction.

-Tags are currently implemented in Firefly, although you cannot _see_ them everywhere.
-Nor can you see nice overviews of tags.
-This is all coming.
-However, some important features of tags have already been implemented.
+Firefly has implemented tags but they're not really meant to group transactions together, as you might think.
+This is because I haven't gotten around to it yet.
+Apart from the "normal" tags, Firefly supports two other types of tags.
+This is pretty advanced stuff though.

 ### Advance payments